Brandywine Regional Airport: Facilities

-Brandywine Airport covers 44 acre at an elevation of 466 ft.
+Brandywine Regional Airport covers 44 acre at an elevation of 466 ft.
 In the year ending September 21, 2016 the airport had 60,065 aircraft operations, average 164 per day: 98% general aviation and 2% air taxi.
 124 aircraft were then based at the airport: 85% single-engine, 6% multi-engine, 1% jet and 8% helicopter.
 The one runway, 9/27, is 3,347 by 50 feet (1,020 x 15 m) asphalt.
 The runway is equipped with low-intensity runway lights (LIRL) and a 2-light precision approach path indicator (PAPI).

 The airport has one terminal building served by the single fixed-base operator, New Brandywine Aero, Inc. Maintenance services are provided by Flight Dynamics.
 Brandywine Flight School provides fixed-wing instruction.
 The American Helicopter Museum and Education Center is adjacent to the airport on the north, with taxiway access to the runway.
 The museum hosted the Rotorfest helicopter airshow annually from 1996 through 2014.